kluctl/www-kluctl.io/content/en/docs/reference/commands/archive.md

 Misc arguments:
   Command specific arguments.

-  --output-archive=STRING     Path to .tgz to write project to.
+  --output-archive=STRING     Path to .tgz to write project to ($KLUCTL_OUTPUT_ARCHIVE).
   --output-metadata=STRING    Path to .yml to write metadata to.
-If not specified, metadata is written into the archive.
+If not specified, metadata is written into the archive
+                              ($KLUCTL_OUTPUT_METADATA).

 ```
 <!-- END SECTION -->